open/close all folders

 - The War Lord does this in the serial "The War Games".

-- In the episode "A Good Man Goes to War", The Doctor himself does this.
+- In "A Good Man Goes to War", the Doctor himself does this.
 He recruits the space-spitfires from Churchill's England, space pirates, a Sontaran nurse, a lesbian Victorian detective Silurian, her girlfriend Jenny, and an entire army of Silurians.
 Word of God says that he wanted the immortal Captain Jack Harkness by his side as well, but the actor was busy making Torchwood: Miracle Day.

 - Star Trek: Voyager does a scaled down version of this when the ship is broken into multiple time frames.
 In order to remove Seska and the Kazon from engineering (it being the time they took over the ship in that section), Chakotay recruits Icheb and Naomi from the future, Torres and some Maquis from the day they arrived in the Delta Quadrant, Janeway and Kim from before the mission began, Paris from the relative present, and finally the still-Borg Seven of Nine.